pankajkarman/awesome-meteo/readme.md

 - [GeoTile](https://github.com/iamtekson/geotile): The python library for tiling the geographic raster data (eg. Tiff etc)
 - [nctoolkit](https://github.com/pmlmodelling/nctoolkit): Fast and easy analysis of netCDF data in Python
 - [sklearn-xarray](https://github.com/phausamann/sklearn-xarray): The package contains wrappers that allow the user to apply scikit-learn estimators to xarray types without losing their labels.
+- [Earthpy](https://github.com/earthlab/earthpy): EarthPy makes it easier to plot and manipulate spatial data in Python.

 # Atmospheric science stuffs
 - [metpy](https://github.com/Unidata/MetPy): MetPy is a collection of tools in Python for reading, visualizing and performing calculations with weather data.